Optimal resource allocation for maintaining system solvency: Introduction

 We study a stochastic allocation problem for a system of independent Brownian agents whose states evolve under a shared control budget.
-At each time, the controller may distribute one unit of effort across the coordinates in order to increase their drifts, while each coordinate is absorbed upon hitting zero.
+An agent is annihilated when her state level hits zero, while the planner can distribute one unit of resource per unit time across the agents to increase their state levels.
 The objective is to allocate the resource dynamically so as to maximize long-run survival.
-Two natural criteria lead to qualitatively different control problems.
-The first maximizes the probability that all coordinates survive forever; the second maximizes the expected number of coordinates that survive forever.
-These two objectives capture, respectively, a system-wide robustness criterion and an aggregate survival criterion.
-A central question is whether an optimal policy should always allocate the available effort to the currently weakest coordinate.
+Two natural criteria lead to qualitatively different control problems: \begin{enumerate} \item[(1)] maximize the probability that all agents survive forever; \item[(2)] maximize the expected number of agents that survive forever. \end{enumerate} These two objectives capture, respectively, a system-wide robustness criterion and an aggregate survival criterion.

-This question is closely related to an interpretation proposed by McKean and Shepp, who contrasted competing allocation principles in a stochastic model of support across firms.
-In our setting, it leads to a precise push-the-laggard conjecture: is it optimal to allocate the entire budget to the smallest positive coordinate?
+Many real-world allocation problems share such a common tension: a planner can distribute a limited resource among several units whose situations evolve randomly, and the planner’s objective may reflect either efficiency, meaning maximizing the number of units that do well, or robustness, meaning avoiding catastrophic failure of the system as a whole.
+A vivid example comes from emergency departments: hospitals allocate scarce resources such as physician time, ICU beds, ventilators, and diagnostic capacity to a finite number of patients, each with uncertain health trajectory.
+Operations research models \cite{Ahsan2019EDreview, Duma2023ED} emphasize that decisions must be made in real time under uncertainty, and that different prioritization rules can strongly affect system performance and patient outcomes.
+From a normative viewpoint, triage guidelines balance several ethical principles \cite{Zeneli2021TriageValues}, such as ``save the most lives'', ``protect the worst-off'', and ``treat people equally'', and these principles may conflict in scarce-resource settings \cite{Persad2009Scarce}.

+A second viewpoint comes from social welfare design: should a planner concentrate effort on those closest to failure, following a maximin or Rawlsian intuition \cite{PatraoNeves2022EthicalCriteria}, or instead allocate effort where it yields the greatest aggregate benefit, following a more utilitarian logic?
+This question is closely related to an interpretation proposed by McKean and Shepp \cite{MS2006}, who analyzed competing allocation principles within a stochastic framework for distributing resources across (two) companies.
+They compared two distinct government tax policies for corporations: the republican policy gives tax breaks to the richer companies, while the democratic policy gives tax breaks to the weaker companies in the hope of keeping them alive and thereby reducing unemployment.